AstraVerse

 Radar chart comparing distances of participant characters vs original gods

-Visualizing character novelty: Participant characters occupy distinct spaces compared to original gods.
+Visualizing character novelty: Participant characters (Group 2) are distinct from original gods (Group 1).

 Table showing statistical test results (Welch's t-test)

 The AstraVerse project successfully demonstrated that it's possible to move beyond direct appropriation in culturally inspired character design.
-Through a rigorous UX research and design process, we developed and validated a system that:
+Through a rigorous UX research and design process, we developed and validated a system using syntagms and paradigms that:

-This framework offers a practical, validated alternative for game studios and designers seeking to draw inspiration from diverse cultures respectfully, fostering creativity while mitigating the risks associated with cultural misrepresentation.
+This framework offers a practical, validated alternative for game studios and designers seeking to draw inspiration from diverse cultures respectfully.
+It fosters creativity while mitigating risks of cultural misrepresentation and provides a method to overcome "designer's block."
+This work opens discussions for further research on culture and avatar creation using UX methods.